 65 Novelis Services (North America) Inc.

 (b) Other Related Parties:

-1 Aditya Birla Science and Technology Company Limited
+1 Aditya Birla Science & Technology Company Private Limited

 2 Idea Cellular Limited